 Caching plugins will all create a static version of each of your website pages so that each new visit does not have to hit the database or make multiple server calls.
 The reduced amount of work that the browser and servers have to do will decrease your page load time.
 Generally, these plugins will create the cached file after the first visit to that page.
-This is different than browser cache, which can be cleared by the reader since it is located on your web server.
+This is a different cache than browser cache, which can be cleared by the reader, and is instead located on your web server.

-Some of the top-rated site caching plugins include WP Fastest Cache, WP Super Cache, and W3 Total Cache.
+Some of the top-rated site caching plugins include WP Fastest Cache, WP Super Cache, W3 Total Cache, LiteSpeed Cache, and WP-Optimize.
 Just like with image compression, many of these are “freemium” plugins, but you can still see the benefits without paying for the extra features.

 An important thing to note is that you will need to ensure your site cache is cleared whenever you update an existing page or post as well as when you post something new or create a new page.
 Check the settings of your plugin.

 Many caching plugins offer some kind of combination or minification of script files.
 Keep a look out in the settings to turn this on.
-There are some plugins that specialize in this including WP Super Minify, Autoptimize, Better WordPress Minify, and WP Performance Score Booster.
+There are some plugins that specialize in this including WP Super Minify, Autoptimize, and WP Performance Score Booster.